-The El Salvador Mural Project was conceived by Rachel Heidenry in 2010.
-Funded through a 2011-2012 Fulbright Association Research Grant, Heidenry traveled across El Salvador speaking with artists and community organizers to document the nation’s street art.
+The El Salvador Mural Project was initiated in 2010.
+Funded through a 2011-2012 Fulbright Research Grant, Heidenry traveled across El Salvador speaking with artists and community organizers to document the nation’s murals.
 The resulting online archive is a two-year collaborative project between Heidenry and Salvadoran programmer, Jaime Montoya.
 The intent is to provide a platform and international voice to Salvadoran mural art and to create a photographic resource so that the country’s walls can be researched, shared and documented.

 - “The Murals of El Salvador: Reconstruction, Historical Memory and Whitewashing,” Public Art Dialogue, 2014